sheagcraig/yo/README.md

 3. Build.
 (CMD-B)
 4. Copy the built app (Contextual-click on the Products->yo.app->Show in Finder) wherever you see fit, although `/Applications/Utilities` seems like a suitable place.
 Alternately, you can use the Product->Archive menu option to export a copy of the app or build an installer package (if you have a developer ID).

-Note: If you Run/(CMD-R) from XCode, it will just report back usage with a commandline parsing error.
-Just ignore that and run from the commandline.
+Note: If you Run/(CMD-R) from XCode, it will just report back usage with a command line parsing error.
+Just ignore that and run from the command line.

 ### Usage
-The yo installer package adds a commandline script to `/usr/local/bin/yo` which is the preferred method for calling yo.
+The yo installer package adds a command line script to `/usr/local/bin/yo` which is the preferred method for calling yo.
 If you are building the app with custom icons, feel free to copy this script wherever is convenient, although `/usr/local/bin/` is in the default `PATH`.

 Due to its install location being in the default PATH, you can then call yo by simply typing `yo -t "This is amazing"`, for example. (`yo -h` will give you full usage information).